-The Committee welcomes any suggested improvements or comments on the exposure draft of this practice note.
-Suggestions may be sent to the pension policy analyst of the American Academy of Actuaries at pensionanalyst@actuary.org.
-Please send submissions by January 31, 2021.
+The Committee welcomes any suggested improvements for future updates of this practice note.
+Suggestions may be sent to the pension policy analyst of the American Academy of Actuaries at 1850 M Street NW, Suite 300, Washington, DC 20036 or by email to pensionanalyst@actuary.org.